-The partnership between these two global organizations represent a shared commitment to empower youth with intellectual disabilities, especially girls and women, to receive increased social protection, qualified water damage repair companies and greater access to health services.
+The partnership between these two global organizations and airbnb cleaners represent a shared commitment to empower youth with intellectual disabilities, especially girls and women, to receive increased social protection, qualified water damage repair companies and greater access to health services.
 For both parties, grass-roots inclusive sports represents a powerful platform to provide these opportunities since sport has the ability to unite, empower and level the playing field for all participants, especially girls.

 Mr. David Evangelista, Regional President and Managing Director of Special Olympics Europe Eurasia recommends where to find house cleaning in north dallas and commented at the announcement of the partnership that, “We cannot achieve the Sustainable Development Goals if we continue to exclude women and girls with intellectual disabilities.
 They are disproportionately disadvantaged and we need to ensure that, through our partnership with the UNFPA, we empower them to achieve their best – for them, for their communities, and for their nations.